microsoft/playwright/README.md

 We are the same team that built Puppeteer.
 Puppeteer proved that there is a lot of interest in the new generation of ever-green, capable and reliable automation drivers.
 With Playwright, we'd like to take it one step further and offer the same functionality for **all** the popular rendering engines.
 We'd like to see Playwright vendor-neutral and shared goverened.

+With Playwright, we are making the APIs more testing friendly as well.
+We are taking the lessons learned from Puppeteer and incorporate them into the API, for example, user agent / device emulation is set up consistently on the `BrowserContext` level to enable multi-page scenarios, `click` now waits for the element to be available and visible by default, etc.

+Playwright also aims at being even more cloud-friendly.
+Rather than a single page, `BrowserContext` abstraction is now central to the library operation. `BrowserContext`s are isolated, they can be either created locally or provided by the server-side factories.

+All the changes and improvements above would require breaking changes to the Puppeteer API, so we chose to start with a clean slate instead.
+Due to the similarity of the concepts and the APIs, migration between the two is still a mechanical task.

 **Q: What about the [WebDriver](https://www.w3.org/TR/webdriver/)?**

-- [*api*] WebDriver standardizes a wire format rather than a library API.
-SDKs for WebDriver are available in all possible languages and Playwright is currently limited to JavaScript and everything generated into JavaScript.
+WIP

-- [*capabilities*] With Playwright, we aim at providing a more capable driver, including support for [mobile viewports](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag), [touch](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events/Using_Touch_Events), [web](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) & [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), [csp](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), [cookie policies](https://web.dev/samesite-cookies-explained/), [accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility), etc.
+- [*capabilities*] With Playwright, we aim at providing a more capable driver, including support for [mobile viewports](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag), [touch](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events/Using_Touch_Events), [web](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) & [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), [csp](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), [cookie policies](https://web.dev/samesite-cookies-explained/), [permissions](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API), [accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility), etc.

 - [*reliability*] Playwright's communication with all the browsers is event-driven, based on the [full-duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)) transport, which eliminates the need for polling.
 (Polling is one of the greatest sources of test flakiness).